ThePapaw/psmc/README.md

 • <B>PSMC 18</B> (forked from Kodi 18.2)

-The addons here have been modded and/or themed for PSMC.
+The addons here have been created, modded and/or themed for using with PSMC.
 They also work fine with Kodi 18 unless otherwise stated.
 They include:

 • <B>PSMC Maintenance Tools</B> (Maintenance Program)
 • <B>Various Skins</B> (Skins themed for PSMC 18 and work fine with XBMC/Kodi 18)